ibm-cloud-docs/cloud-logs/template-migration-at.md

     - [ ] IBM Cloud Logs (the new logging service in IBM Cloud Observability)

+## List of permissions that you might need for migration
+{: #template-migration-at-2}

-- [ ] IAM permissions to migrate
+The following list outlines the IAM permissions that you need to migrate:

+For more information on permissions, see [Required permissions](/docs/cloud-logs?topic=cloud-logs-migration-permissions).

 - [ ] IAM permissions to view Activity Tracker instances and resources

 - [ ] IAM permissions to read the DEK key name that is associated to a bucket if you have archiving configured on a bucket that has Key Protect enabled.

 - [ ] IAM permissions to manage the Activity Tracker Event Routing service

 - [ ] IAM permissions to create authorizations between services in the account

     - [ ] Activity Tracker Event Routing and Cloud Logs

     - [ ] Cloud Logs and Cloud Object Storage

     - [ ] Cloud Logs and IBM Cloud Event Notifications

 - [ ] IAM permissions to create buckets

 - [ ]  IAM permissions to configure alert destinations in IBM Cloud Event Notifications

+## Migration planning
+{: #template-migration-at-3}

 - [ ] Identify the regions where you have provisioned Activity Tracker instances.